flowagility/streaming/README.md

 }
 ```

-### 7. When the 2nd brother SO is set (run-ready information is showing the run which is ready to start)
+### 7. When the 2nd run-pair SO is set (run-ready information is showing the run which is ready to start)
 ```json
 {
   "event_name": "RSCE Pawer 26-27-28 Agosto / 2-3-4 Septiembre",